Public sex

-Whether you want to get frisky al fresco or embrace your inner Peeping Tom, know the laws first.
+Whether you want to get frisky al fresco or embrace your inner Peeping Tom, you’d better know what the law says about public sex first.
+Is it illegal to have sex in public?
+Let’s find out!

 The law unzipped

-The Sexual Offences Act (2003) defines what’s acceptable when it comes to unusual sexual practices and what might invite an angry mob at your court hearing.
+The Sexual Offences Act (2003) defines what’s acceptable when it comes to sexytime, and what might invite an angry mob at your court hearing.
 Whether you’re into whipping out your tackle for all to see, invading someone’s privacy, or getting it on in trains, planes, woods or car parks, here’s what you need to know.

 Exposure

-Step away from that trench coat.
-If you fancy whipping out Mr or Mrs Happy, you could land yourself in prison.
-Under The Sexual Offences Act (2003), it is an offence to intentionally expose your genitals in public with the intent that you’ll be seen and cause alarm or distress.
+Step away from that trench coat; flashing people could land you in prison.
+Under The Sexual Offences Act (2003), it is an offence to intentionally expose your genitals in public with the intent that you’ll be seen and cause a ruckus.
 Even if you’re hoping for a round of applause, you risk arrest.
 The law applies to males and females, but has been phrased carefully to avoid prosecuting naturists and streakers (who still risk breaking public nuisance laws).

 And it’s not just setting your nether regions loose that can upset the authorities.
 Baring your boobs or bottom in public can be classed as outraging public decency and is a prosecutable offence.
 If you are in a public place, where you could be seen by at least two people, flashing your bits is technically illegal and therefore not the brightest idea.
-That said, someone has to see you, get upset, and report you before Mr Policeman gets involved.
+That said, someone has to see you, get upset, and report you before the police get involved.
+Learn more about public nudity laws here.

 Voyeurism

-It is illegal to seek sexual gratification by observing/ recording/ broadcasting another person doing a private act (such as undressing, having sex or anything you would not ordinarily do in public).
-This is designed to protect you from being watched without your knowledge or consent via anything from hidden webcam to a hole in the wall.
+It is illegal to seek sexual gratification by observing/recording/broadcasting another person doing a private act (such as undressing, having sex or anything you would not ordinarily do in public).
+This is designed to protect you from being watched without your knowledge or consent via anything from a hidden webcam to a hole in the wall.
 The law exists to protect you, and prosecute pervs caught with their pants down.

 Sex in public places

-Whether you fancy getting jiggy in the woods, local park, or even your back garden, you’re in legally murky waters.
-The Sexual Offences Act (2003) doesn’t legislate specifically against sex in public places, but that doesn’t make it legal.
+Whether you fancy getting jiggy in the woods, a local park, or even your back garden, you’re in legally murky waters.
+The Sexual Offences Act (2003) doesn’t specifically call out sex in public places, but that doesn’t make it legal.

 But sex in isolated places is technically OK, so long as you have a reasonable expectation of privacy – and, of course, you don’t get spotted.